parsegraph/tmuxify/README.md

 The following are the main commands used to manage tmuxify.

-### tmuxify start
+### tmuxify start [args...]
-Starts the site if it's not running, attaches, and opens a window
+Starts the site if it's not running, attaches, and opens a window.

+Arguments are passed to each script.

 ### tmuxify stop
 Terminates all panes and closes the tmux window.

-### tmuxify restart
+### tmuxify restart [args...]
 Stops the site and starts it again.

+Arguments are passed to each script.

 ### tmuxify attach
 Attaches to the existing tmux server, if any.
 This will open tmux in your